Welcome Remarks by Ambassador Ong Keng Yong, SIF Chairman, at SIF Connects! Washington DC

 Distinguished guests, ladies and gentlemen,

-Good afternoon, and thank you for joining us at SIF Connects!
+Good evening, and thank you for joining us at SIF Connects!
 Washington DC.

 Journey with our favourite local personalities as they team up with our Singapore International Volunteers to do good overseas!